Moluccan Cockatoo Care

 Supplementation, daily supplementation, of fresh fruits and vegetables is essential.
 Your Moluccan is a smart bird and will enjoy a variety of fruits and vegetables in different forms.

 Offer the veggies raw and cooked, chopped, julienne, or pureed.
-Also take the extra time to wash fruits and veggies to remove pesticides or buy organic.
+Also take the extra time to wash fruits and veggies to remove pesticides or buy natural.

 Do not feed your Moluccan Cockatoo a diet based in nuts and seeds!
 They’re full of fat and can literally kill your Cockatoo, if not make him incredibly grumpy, which inevitably leads to destruction and aggressive behavior.
 Instead, offer your Moluccan nuts and seeds as treats and rewards.
 Also take the extra time to wash out both food and water bowls daily.